 Your spleen is where red blood cells that are worn out and destroyed.
 It’s also part of your immune system.

 A method of keeping part of your body in one place while it heals.
 For instance, if you break a finger, it may be splinted to the next finger to keep it in one place so you can’t bend it until it heals.

 If you ‘go over’ on your ankle, you could sprain it.
 This means you’ve torn or stretched the ligaments that hold the joint together.
 A sprain is very painful and will probably swell up a lot.
-You should put ice on the area to reduce the swelling and rest it until it doesn’t hurt anymore.
+You should put ice on the area and raise it up to reduce the swelling and rest it until it doesn’t hurt anymore.